Welding safety and welding hazards

 Having flammable materials in the working area is the most common reason for a fire.
 Maintaining the working area clean of any flammable material such as wood or fabrics helps to prevent the risk of fire.
 Remember that heat and sparks can travel a considerable distance.

-Always be sure to know the emergency plan and the location of fire extinguishers in case of fire.
+Always make sure you know the emergency plan and the location of fire extinguishers in case of fire.
 The fire extinguishers should be in the proximity of the welding area.
-In case it is not possible to keep the area completely clean, a fire watch should be maintained during and at least 60 minutes after the welding process to keep track of sparks.
+In case it is not possible to keep the area completely clean, a fire watch should be maintained during welding and at least for 60 minutes after the welding process to keep track of sparks.
 The welding area may also be separated from the surroundings by a fire-resistant blanket or sheet metal.

 Injuries are preventable by using an approved Personal Protective Equipment (PPE) and covering the body completely during welding.
 Thick gloves and long-armed, flame-retardant clothing are part of the basic equipment for any welder.